commentjava/javabien/README.md

 This method is slow and have a complexity around O(N) with N equal to the number of objects in the datastore but is good enough for our use case.

-The garbage collector is called at every block return, this heuristic can be much more improved but we stuck with it.
+The garbage collector is called after each computation of an expression.
+In order to keep good performances, garbage is actually collected only if there is at least twice as many objects in the `data_store` than at the end of the last garbage collection.

 #### Performance notices